 Instructions

 - Prepare you favorite homemade pie crust and let cool completely to room temperature.
-Check out all my tips and tricks for how to blind bake the perfect flaky pie crust.
+Check out all my tips and tricks for how to blind bake a perfect pie crust.

 - In a microwave safe bowl, microwave the unsweetened chocolate in 30 second intervals until fully melted.
 Set aside and let cool for about 10 minutes or until cool to the touch but still melted.